pqvst/cafeandcowork/data/taipei/ml-cafe.md

   - menu5.jpg
 ---

-Large menu (food and drinks).
-Quite busy/noisy during lunch time.
-There's WiFi, but very unstable (keeps cutting out).
+A popular lunch/brunch cafe near Dongmen station.
+During midday it can be a little busy/noisy.
+However, the afternoon was definitely quieter and made for a comfortable space to work from.
+The menu is large, with many food and drink options.
+There's WiFi, but it was very unstable during my visit.
+Also note that there is a 2 hour time limit during weekends.